cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 key schedule that translates the protocol inputs into an encryption context.
 The key schedule inputs are as follows:

-* `pkR` - The recipient's public key
 * `zz` - A shared secret generated via the KEM for this transaction
-* `enc` - An encapsulated key produced by the KEM for the recipient
 * `info` - Application-supplied information (optional; default value "")
 * `psk` - A pre-shared secret held by both the sender